chikuzen/vsjpgreader/readme.rst

     - On msys/mingw, you have to install autoconf,automake and libtool into /mingw (not /usr).
       If they are not place on the expected position, autoreconf will fail.

-misc:
+Misc:
 -----
     - vsjpgreader is using TurboJPEG/OSS library.
-TurboJPEG/OSS is a part of libjpeg-turbo project.
+TurboJPEG/OSS is part of libjpeg-turbo project.

     - libjpeg-turbo is a derivative of libjpeg that uses SIMD instructions (MMX, SSE2, NEON) to accelerate baseline JPEG compression and decompression on x86, x86-64, and ARM systems.

-link:
+Link:
 -----
     vsjpgreader source code repository: